MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-version-5.md

 ﻿---
-title: Set up Bootstrap version 5 in your environment (preview)
+title: Enable Bootstrap version 5 in your environment (preview)
-description: Learn how to set up Bootstrap version 5 in your environment to take advantage of new features and updates that make creating responsive, customized Power Pages sites even easier. ms.topic: how-to ms.date: 09/27/2023
+description: Learn how to enable Bootstrap version 5 in your environment to take advantage of new features and updates that make creating responsive, customized Power Pages sites even easier. ms.topic: how-to ms.date: 09/27/2023
 author: ankitavish